CrumpLab/CrumpLab.github.io/_posts/labresources/2017-08-24-EssentialReadings.md

 Before the list, Cho, Tse, & Neely (2012, see the list for the full reference), have an excellent appendix of the top 500 most cited papers in cognitive psychology spanning 1950 - 2004.
 Lots of good things to read in there.

+Also, apologies for badly formatted references.
+Theses were all imported from google scholar into zotero, then compiled into a bibliography.
+When I get the chance I will fix them, but for now, blame Google.

 - Bartlett, F. C. (1932).
 Remembering.
 Cambridge.
 Cambridge Univ.
 Press.[LRS].
 - Bartlett, S. F. (1958).
 Thinking.
 Unwin.
 - Brooks, L. R. (1978).
 Nonanalytic concept formation and memory for instances.
 Retrieved from http://philpapers.org/rec/BRONCF